Deriving the contribution of blazars to the Fermi-LAT Extragalactic $\gamma$-ray background at $E>10$ GeV with efficiency corrections and photon statistics: Introduction

 \section{Introduction}

 The Large Area Telescope (LAT) onboard the {\it Fermi Gamma-ray Space Telescope} has revolutionized our understanding of the $\gamma$-ray sky.
 An important achievement of the LAT was the measurement of the extragalactic $\gamma$-ray background (EGB) with unprecedented precision~\citep[from 100 MeV to 820 GeV at Galactic latitudes $|b|>20^{\circ}$, see][]{Ackermann:2014usa}.
 The EGB is composed of the emission from individual sources detected by the LAT as well as the isotropic diffuse $\gamma$-ray background (IGRB).
 The IGRB describes a component which is isotropic on angular scales larger than $\sim 1$ degree and whose composition is dominated by unresolved sources, i.e., sources that are not individually detected by the LAT.
 The IGRB has been successfully interpreted as being composed of $\gamma$-ray emission from blazars, radio galaxies and star-forming galaxies \citep[see, e.g.,][]{Ajello:2011zi,DiMauro:2013zfa,DiMauro:2013xta,DiMauro:2014wha,DiMauro:2015tfa,Ajello:2015mfa}.
-These analyses are based on studies of the $\gamma$-ray population of blazars in {\it Fermi}-LAT catalogs and on correlations between the $\gamma$-ray and radio (for radio galaxies) or infrared emission (for star-forming galaxies), as the $\gamma$-ray sample of sources is limited for radio and star-forming galaxies.
+These analyses are based on studies of the $\gamma$-ray population of blazars in {\it Fermi}-LAT catalogs and on correlations between the $\gamma$-ray and radio (for radio galaxies) or infrared emission (for star-forming galaxies), as the $\gamma$-ray sample of detected sources is limited for radio galaxies and star-forming galaxies.
 The estimate of the contributions of the various source classes to the EGB relies on extrapolations of cataloged sources to fluxes below the sensitivity of the LAT, and on correlations between $\gamma$ rays and other wavelengths.
 Such extrapolations may suffer significant uncertainties \citep[see, e.g.,][]{2012ApJ...755..164A,DiMauro:2013xta}.
 The total contribution of blazars and radio galaxies, which are both radio loud Active Galactic Nuclei (AGN), and star-forming galaxies is known with an uncertainty between a factor of 2 and 3 \citep[see, e.g.,][]{DiMauro:2015tfa,Ajello:2015mfa}.
+Other mechanisms, such as $\gamma$ rays originating in AGN-driven shocks propagating through galaxies \citep[see, e.g.,][]{Lamastra:2017iyo}, have been invoked as alternative interpretations \citep[see, e.g.,][for a recent review]{Fornasa:2015qua}.

 A technique that is less dependent on extrapolation is the calculation of the LAT efficiency for the detection of sources that can be used to correct the source count distribution, i.e.~the flux distribution, of cataloged sources.
 The LAT Collaboration has used this method to measure the contribution of blazars to the extragalactic $\gamma$-ray sky at $E>50$ GeV \citep{TheFermi-LAT:2015ykq}, finding $86^{+16}_{-14}\%$.
 This result translates into tight constraints on the contribution of star-forming galaxies to the high-energy part of the EGB and to the IceCube astrophysical neutrino spectrum \citep[see, e.g.,][]{Bechtol:2015uqb}.